 With the global spread of the ongoing novel coronavirus ("COVID-19") pandemic beginning in 2020, we have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our employees and business.
 The worldwide spread of the COVID-19 virus has resulted in a global slowdown of economic activity, which is likely to decrease demand for a broad variety of goods and services, including from our customers, while also resulting in delays in projects due to labor shortages and supplier disruptions for an unknown period of time until the disease is contained.
 To date, we have experienced some delays in projects due to COVID-19, which we expect to have an impact on our revenue and our results of operations, the size and duration of which we are currently unable to predict.
 Any quarantines, the timing and length of containment and eradication solutions, travel restrictions, absenteeism by infected workers, labor shortages or other disruptions to the suppliers and contract manufacturers or customers would likely adversely impact our sales, and operating results and result in further project delays.
 In addition, the pandemic could result in an economic downturn that could affect the ability of our customers and licensees to obtain financing and therefore impact demand for our products.
 Order lead times could be extended or delayed and increases we have experienced in pricing could continue to increase.
 Some products or services may become unavailable if the regional or global spread were significant enough to prevent alternative sourcing.
 Accordingly, we are considering alternative product sourcing in the event that product supply becomes problematic.
-We expect this global pandemic to have an impact on our revenue and results of operations, the size and duration of which we are currently unable to predict.
-In addition, to the extent the ongoing COVID-19 pandemic adversely affects our business and results of operations, it may also have the effect of heightening many of the other
+We expect this global pandemic to have an impact on our revenue and results of operations, it may also have the effect of heightening many of the other risks and uncertainties which we face.